JamieGrunewald/cipher-ai-analysis/README.md

 ## AI Fingerprinting *(coming soon)*

 The same statistical patterns that expose a repeating cipher key also expose authorship signatures in text.
 The planned module will apply IOC, character frequency distributions, and stylometric scoring to compare text samples and identify AI-generated content.

+### Why This Is Hard (And Interesting)

+A fair question: if both humans and LLMs write in English, aren't their statistical profiles nearly identical?

+Yes — and that's exactly what makes it interesting.

+Gross statistics like letter frequency and Index of Coincidence will look nearly identical between human and LLM output.
+You won't separate them with the same tools that crack a Vigenère cipher.
+The signal is finer than that.

+But LLMs don't sample from natural English — they sample from a learned approximation of it, and that approximation has detectable artifacts:

+- **Entropy consistency** — human writing has high local entropy variance (some sentences are predictable, some aren't).
+LLM output tends to hover in a narrower band.
+- **Token-level patterns** — characteristic preferences at the subword level that don't match human writing distributions, particularly around punctuation, transition phrases, and hedge language.
+- **Perturbation response** — the most promising signal.
+Slightly perturb a passage and re-score it; LLM output shows a characteristic pull back toward high-probability tokens that human writing doesn't.
+This is the core idea behind DetectGPT.

+The bridge from cipher analysis isn't the specific metrics, it's the mindset: measure structure, probe the system, follow the gradient signal.
+The tools change.
+The approach doesn't.

 ---